-Zephr includes a feature allowing end-users to register and login to your site, via Zephr, without the need to enter a password.
+You can allow end-users to register and login to your site, through Zephr, without entering a password.

 This process uses email verification to authenticate the end user, and is called Passwordless Authentication.

 - An end user logs into your site and enters their email address

 - An email containing an access link is sent to the end user

 - The end user selects the access link in the email

 - The link redirects the end user to your website and logs them in